liferay/liferay-docs/develop/tutorials/articles/audience-targeting/creating-new-audience-targeting-rule-types.markdown

 So what does Audience Targeting SDK provide that's useful for Audience Targeting?
 First, the Audience Targeting SDK contains a Liferay Plugins SDK that facilitates deploying audience targeting plugins to Liferay Portal.
-In addition, the Audience Targeting SDK includes the Audience Targeting project, for leveraging its useful development scripts to generate code for customizable rule, report, and tracking action plugins.
-The Audience Targeting SDK essentially provides an entire Audience Targeting development environment.
+Additionally, the Audience Targeting SDK includes the Audience Targeting project, so you can leverage its development scripts to generate customizable rule, report, and tracking action plugins.
+The Audience Targeting SDK essentially provides an Audience Targeting development environment.

 You can download the Audience Targeting SDK from [here](https://dev.liferay.com/participate/liferaypedia/-/wiki/Main/Audience+Targeting).